OSGeo/PROJ/docs/source/operations/transformations/helmert.rst

 All of the parameters described in the table above are marked as optional.
 This is true as long as at least one parameter is defined in the setup of the transformation.
-The behaviour of the transformation depends on which parameters are used in the setup.
+The behavior of the transformation depends on which parameters are used in the setup.
 For instance, if a rate of change parameter is specified a kinematic version of the transformation is used.